 Is she negligent?
-Well that would be up to the court to decide, but even if it wasn’t in the notes an accusation of professional negligence could be brought because as a person providing buffets for special requirements she is seen as the expert and could have foreseeably been aware of the danger.
+Well that would be up to the court to decide, but even if it wasn’t in the notes an accusation of professional negligence could be brought because as a person providing buffets for special requirements is seen as an expert and could have foreseeably been aware of the danger.

 It’s important to be aware that whether the business is in the right or the wrong, once a professional negligence claim has been made it could still be liable for legal fees and the cost of defending the claim.
 Often without appropriate insurance in place the business ends up dissolving quite quickly afterwards, especially if it’s a new or small enterprise.

 Different businesses have different requirements

 For professional business consultants the consequences of negligence will be different to those in the property business for example.
 As will property be different to those professionals in the health, beauty and wellness industry and this includes negligence.